shajra/nix-example/README.md

 ### Fragile cabal2nix automation

-Because we use cabal2nix to build a derivation, which we then import in the same run of `nix-build`, we're essentially bolting on a macroing system into Nix, which can cause [some problems][cabal2nix-issue] Most of these problems relate to caching in /nix/store.
+Because we use cabal2nix to build a derivation, which we then import in the same run of `nix-build`, we're essentially bolting on a macro system into Nix, which can cause [some problems][cabal2nix-issue] Most of these problems relate to caching in /nix/store.

 However, for the simple case of just getting a build to work, the technique works as you would expect.